 In order to be nonfinancially eligible for W-2 services and JALs for any month, an applicant or participant must meet the following criteria.
+For eligibility information regarding minor parents, noncustodial parents, pregnant women and pregnant women with at-risk pregnancies, see 7.5.2, 7.5.1, 7.5.3, and 7.4.6 respectively.
 For information on verifying the following criteria, see Chapter 4.